New Breed (Jay Park album): Composition

 Park took part in the writing and production of more than 80% of the album.

 The title song, "Know Your Name", featuring Dok2, is a mix of hip hop, eurodance and pop music.
 The album includes previous single "Girlfriend".
 Written and composed by Park, it's an R&B song with a sweet melody and lyrics about a man confessing his love for a woman.

-Park continued to work with fellow AOM crew mate Cha Cha Malone for 4 tracks in this album : "Up And Down", "Go", "Come On Over" (Korean: 놀러와; Revised Romanization: Nolleowa) and "Turn Off The Phone" (Korean: 전화기를 꺼놔; Revised Romanization: Jeonhwagireur Kkeonwa).
-While "Up And Down" is an upbeat R&B/hip-hop song, the other ones fall in the genre of R&B. The album also includes Malone's previous track with Park from his first mini-album, "I Can't Be Without You" (Korean: 너 없이 안돼; Revised Romanization: Neo Eopsi Andwae), in acoustic version, with the guitar played by Johan.
+Park continued to work with fellow AOM crew mate Cha Cha Malone for 4 tracks in this album : "Up And Down", "Go", "Come On Over" and "Turn Off The Phone".
+While "Up And Down" is an upbeat R&B/hip-hop song, the other ones fall in the genre of R&B. The album also includes Malone's previous track with Park from his first mini-album, "I Can't Be Without You", in acoustic version, with the guitar played by Johan.

 Park worked with famous US producer Rob Knox and James Fauntleroy from the Y's for the track "I Love You", featuring Dynamic Duo.
 The song is an electronic hip hop track, with a deep beat and addictive melody.

 Park and Jeon Goon worked together for the song "I Got Your Back".
 It is described by music critic Noh Jun Young as "a trendy and groovy song with a good balance of a K-pop and American melody".
-"Star" (Korean: 별; Revised Romanization: Byeol), the title track of the first part, was written and composed by Jeon Goon.
+"Star", the title track of the first part, was written and composed by Jeon Goon.
 The lyrics were reportedly written with the relationship between SE7EN and his girlfriend Park Han-byul in mind.
 It is an R&B serenade with a 3/4 beat, with a slow jam feel.

-New Breed also includes hip hop songs, with "AOM & 1llionaire", "Enjoy The Show", "Wasted" (Korean: 훅 갔어; Revised Romanization: Hug Gasseo) and "Clap".
+New Breed also includes hip hop songs, with "AOM & 1llionaire", "Enjoy The Show", "Wasted" and "Clap".
 "Enjoy The Show" is described by music critic Noh Jun Young as a "macho, energetic hip-hop" song.
 The song "Wasted" is rapped by Park as if he was drunk to give the song a realistic atmosphere, to deliver the feeling of drunkenness.